E. T. Davies: Ministry

-Scholarship
+Historical writings

 Glanmor Williams, the esteemed historian of Wales, paid Davies a fulsome tribute in his obituary of him.
 Davies was the Honorary Editor of the 'Journal of the Historical Society of the Church in Wales' for more than twenty years.
 Williams described him in this capacity as being 'an excellent editor: alert, punctilious and efficient' and that there was 'no doubt that he made it one of the leading publications of its kind in the country.'

 Williams described Davies' historical writings as having passed through three stages.

 During the first phase, Davies had published his first two books, 'The political writings of Richard Hooker' (1948) and 'Episcopacy and the Royal Supremacy (1950), which were derived from the research that he had previously undertaken as a postgraduate student and which Williams described as 'penetrating and thoughtful studies on major themes in British ecclesiastical history.'

 During the second stage, Davies undertook research into the history of Monmouthshire and wrote two histories, about its ecclesiastical history (1953), which unfortunately Davies was unable to complete, and on its education and schools (1957), which was informed by the early interest of Davies in and his first-hand experience of education.

 During the third stage, Davies wrote what Williams described as his best book, 'Religion in the industrial revolution in South Wales (1965), which began as the Pantyfedwen Trust Lecture for 1962 that Davies had given at University College, Cardiff (now Cardiff University).
 Williams described his book as being 'of the utmost importance for all those who wish to understand nineteenth-century industrial society in Wales'.
 Davies followed this book up with his 'Religion and society in the nineteenth century (1981), which Williams observed 'added a number of new and thoughtful suggestions.'

 Williams concluded that Davies, a 'sincere Christian and a devoted churchman, 'refused to allow his own deeply held religious convictions to cloud his judgement as an historian.'